pasiorovuo/burpai-mitmproxy/README.md

 A proxy implementation for intercepting and proxying Burp AI requests to a custom OpenAI-compatible backend.
-Portswigger does not enable use of company- managed AI implementations, so this project attempts to resolve the issue by modifying and proxying the requests to a backend that can be managed by organizations themselves, and thus avoid sending sensitive data to Portswigger and the US.
+Portswigger does not enable use of company- managed AI implementations, so this project attempts to resolve the issue by modifying and proxying the requests to a OpenAI-compatible API backend that can be managed by organizations themselves, and thus avoid sending sensitive data to Portswigger and the US.

 The proxy denies all requests `ai.portswigger.net` if `debug` is not enabled (the default).
 In `debug` mode the proxy forwards the requests to Portswigger,